Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 PS/PL Interfaces
 ================

-There are four Pynq classes that are used to manage data movement between the Zynq PS (including the PS DRAM) and PL.
+There are four ``pynq`` classes that are used to manage data movement between the Zynq PS (including the PS DRAM) and PL.

 * MMIO - Memory Mapped IO